JasselD/JasselNotes/Y2S2/COMP609/Exam/Fiber vs Copper.md

 - What type of signal does a fiber optic cable use to transmit data?
 	- Light

 - Which type of cable is more immune to electromagnetic interference (EMI)?
 	- Fiber optic cable

 - What is the maximum recommended distance for copper cable transmission?
 	- Less than 100 meters

 - Which cable type is typically cheaper: fiber optic or copper?
 	- Copper cable

-- Name one ideal use case for fiber optic cables
+- Name one ideal use case for fiber optic cables.
+	- Backbone cabling or Wide Area Network (WAN) connections

+Long Answer:
+- Compare and contrast fiber optic and copper cables in terms of signal type, dista